 Alternative health practices are often helpful in regulating moods and easing the symptoms of mood disorders.
 A long-term treatment plan may include alternative modalities such as meditation and deep-breathing exercises, acupuncture, yoga and qi-gong.
 People with mood disorders who continue to engage in these activities find that over time they are less likely to suffer severe mood changes.

 A treatment plan that includes healthy stress relievers and mood-regulating activities is particularly helpful for people who have high-pressure careers or demanding lifestyles — physicians and other health care professionals, and corporate executives, among others — that make them more vulnerable to stress, depression, and relapse.

 Mood disorders are quite treatable.
 A mental health professional can help develop an individualized treatment plan with the right combination of prescription drugs or supplements and psychotherapy to help manage and control mood disorder symptoms.

 Early treatment is best and, in most cases, an initial stay in a residential program is the best route to stabilizing moods and other symptoms and establishing a tailored treatment plan that will be effective moving forward.
-Treatment for addiction and committing to a long-term sober recovery program are also critical for those who have co-occurring addiction and a mood disorder.
 A person’s mood disorder type and severity will impact both treatment and prognosis for recovery, but with ongoing mental health treatment, abstinence from substance use and other positive lifestyle changes that support mood management and prevent relapse, it is possible to experience well-being and enjoy a high quality of life.